nyuwec/strava-modifier/README.md

 1. Run the modifier: `npm run modifier`

 ## Notes
-- Make sure you'll be in the Rate Limits: 100 requests every 15 minutes, 1000 daily
+- Make sure you'll be in the Rate Limits of a non-production Strava API app: 100 requests every 15 minutes, 1000 daily